MicrosoftDocs/visualstudio-docs/docs/ide/code-snippets.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-Code snippets are small blocks of reusable code that you can add to code using the right-click context menu command or a combination of hotkeys.
+Code snippets are small blocks of reusable code that you can add to a code file by using the right-click context menu command or a combination of hotkeys.
 Code snippets typically contain often-used code blocks such as `try-finally` or `if-else` blocks, but you can also use them to add entire classes or methods.

 > [!NOTE]
 > This article applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Code snippets (Visual Studio for Mac)](/visualstudio/mac/snippets).

 Code snippets are available for many languages, including C#, C++, and Visual Basic, to name a few.

-To view all the available snippets for a language, select **Tools** > **Code Snippets Manager** from the menu bar (or, press **Ctrl**+**K**, **Ctrl**+**B**) and then select the language you want from the drop-down menu at the top.
+To view all the available snippets for a language, select **Tools** > **Code Snippets Manager** from the menu bar (or, press **Ctrl**+**K**, **Ctrl**+**B**) and then select the language you want from the drop-down menu at the top of the dialog box.

 ![Screenshot of the Code Snippets Manager dialog box.](media/code-snippets-manager.png)

-There are several different ways you can add a code snippet in Visual Studio:
+In Visual Studio, there are several different ways you can add a code snippet to a code file:

 - On the menu bar, choose **Edit** > **IntelliSense** > **Insert Snippet**